Joint Learning of Localized Representations from Medical Images and Reports: Evaluation

 We present the downstream results of our model LoVT and the baselines, with pre-training on 100\% and 30\% of MIMIC-CXR. \cref{tab:results_1} shows the results on different subsets of the RSNA dataset and \cref{tab:results_2} shows the results on the remaining downstream datasets, i.e.\ on COVID Rural, SIM-ACR Pneumothorax, Object CXR, and NIH CXR.

-\paragraph{Comparison of Methods} Our experiments show that there is no single best pre-training method for all evaluated downstream tasks.
-On most tasks (15 out of 18) image-text self-supervised methods (i.e.\ LoVT or ConVIRT) outperform the other methods, such that they should be preferred if paired text is available.
-On 16 tasks image-text methods pre-trained on 30\% of the data outperform image-only methods (i.e.\ BYOL, SimCLR, and PixelPro) pre-trained on 100\% of the data, showing that paired text can reduce the number of required pre-training samples.
-LoVT (ours) is the best method (over all pre-training settings) on 11 of 18 tasks and within the best two methods on 14 tasks.
-When using 100\% of the pre-training data it is the best pre-training method on 14 tasks and when using 30\% on 11 tasks.
-LoVT performs well on the \emph{Frozen} and \emph{Linear} protocols on the RSNA dataset, on all COVID Rural tasks and on the Object CXR dataset, but does not perform well on the NIH CXR dataset and when finetuned on the RSNA dataset.
-On 12 of 18 tasks LoVT outperforms ConVIRT, making LoVT the default method of choice for localized downstream tasks.
+\paragraph{Comparison of Methods} We found that there is no single pre-training method performing best on all evaluated downstream tasks.
+On most tasks (15 out of 18) image-text self-supervised methods (i.e.\ LoVT, CLIP, or ConVIRT) outperform the other methods, such that they should be preferred if paired text is available.

+Our model LoVT is the best method (over all pre-training settings) on 10 of 18 tasks, and significantly outperforms all other methods in 6 of these tasks, while the second-best method CLIP significantly outperforms all other methods only on 2 tasks.
+LoVT outperforms image-only methods (i.e.\ BYOL, SimCLR, and PixelPro) on 14 tasks, where the localized image-only method PixelPro outperforms LoVT only on one task (task 15).
+On 11 tasks LoVT outperforms other text-supervised methods (i.e.\ ConVIRT and CLIP), on 14 tasks it outperforms CheXpert classification and on all but two tasks it outperforms ImageNet initialization.
+When using 100\% of the pre-training data LoVT is the best pre-training method on 11 tasks (better by at least the confidence interval on 5 tasks) and when using 30\% on 11 tasks (significantly the best on 4 tasks).
+LoVT performs best on all COVID Rural tasks, best on most \emph{Linear} tasks, and quite well on the \emph{Frozen} protocol, but does not perform well on the NIH CXR dataset and when finetuned on the RSNA dataset.
+As there is no single method performing best on all tasks and LoVT performs best in the majority of tasks, this makes LoVT the default method of choice for localized downstream tasks.
-Our experiments also show that image-only self-supervised methods (i.e.\ BYOL, SimCLR, and PixelPro) provide very strong baselines, being the best methods on two tasks, outperforming text-supervised methods on three tasks and being within the best two methods on eight tasks.
-They are therefore very useful if no text but unlabeled images are available.
-In general, image-only self-supervised methods perform well when finetuned but do not perform well with the \emph{Linear} evaluation protocol.
-We observe that localized image-only methods (i.e.\ PixelPro) are not in general superior to instance-level image-only methods (i.e.\ BYOL and SimCLR).

-CheXpert, i.e.\ in-domain transfer from supervised classification, is almost always outperformed by self-supervised methods.
-On 13 out of 18 tasks CheXpert is outperformed even by image-only methods.
-Therefore, self-supervised pre-training should be preferred over transfer from supervised classification.
-This result is unexpected, as labels should provide additional semantics for pre-training.
-We suspect that it is because classification tasks are easier than localized tasks and do not require properties like spatial smoothness or spatial sensitivity.
-Adaptations to the classification model or training may increase the performance of transfer from classification.
-We leave this to future work.